Further reading

 Gaso

 Touring of Japan with just engine sound.
 Shows many of the places I posted about when I lived there.
-(Tip – with non English channels turn on CC and set to auto translate) Consistently well paced with higher quality footage albeit still with the unavoidable flattening of the landscape that GoPro’s do.
+(Tip – with non English channels turn on CC and set to auto translate) Consistently good quality footage albeit still with some of the unavoidable flattening of the landscape that action cams produce but probably best Japanese bike vlogger.